stylemistake/juke-build/README.md

 });
 ```

-If you simply need access to arguments passed to the target, you can simply use the `args` context variable.
-Note, that you can only pass arguments that begin with `-`, because otherwise they will be treated as targets to build.
+If you simply need access to arguments passed to the target, you can use the `args` context variable.
+Note, that you can only pass arguments that begin with `-` or `--`, because all other arguments are normally treated as targets to build.

 ```ts
 export const Target = Juke.createTarget({